 Attested: RC malaca.
-At the start of the British section of the Cosmography, in all three surviving manuscripts of the Cosmography contain this piece of text: Iterum sunt in ipso [northern] oceano [islands] quae dicitur vectis malaca insenos taniatide.
+At the start of the British section of the Cosmography, in all three surviving manuscripts is this piece of text: Iterum sunt in ipso [northern] oceano [islands] quae dicitur vectis malaca insenos taniatide.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 10 May 2018 to main Menu